RBMHTechnology/eventuate/README.md

 - `example-site E` for starting location E
 - `example-site F` for starting location F

-Alternatively, run `example` which opens these terminal windows automatically (works only on Mac OS X at the moment).
+Alternatively, run `example` which opens these terminal windows automatically.
 For running the Java version of the example application, run `example-site` or `example` with `java` as additional argument.

 Create and update some orders and see how changes are replicated across locations.
 To make concurrent updates to an order, for example, enter `exit` at location `C`, and add different items to that order at locations `A` and `F`.
 When starting location `C` again, both updates propagate to all other locations which are then displayed as conflict.
 Resolve the conflict with the `resolve` command.